 Highlights: 297 acres, linear park along the Genesee River, Olmsted-designed park, Seneca Park Zoo, pedestrian bridge over river connecting to Maplewood Park and the Genesee Riverway Trail, 6 hiking trails with varying degrees of difficulty.

-Highlights: 150 acres, Olmsted-designed park, arboretum, Lilac Fest, Lamberton Conservatory, Warner Castle Sunken Garden, Vietnam Veterans Memorial, reservoir, Highland Bowl, paved pathways with sizable changes in elevation, one of the 5 pre-historic Pinnacle Hills: Cobbs, Pinnacle, Highland and Mount Hope, plus Oak Hill which is now the University of Rochester’s campus.
+Highlights: 150 acres, Olmsted-designed park, arboretum, Lilac Fest, Lamberton Conservatory, Warner Castle Sunken Garden, Vietnam Veterans Memorial, reservoir, Highland Bowl, , one of three Monroe County Parks with an outdoor ice skating rink, paved pathways with sizable changes in elevation, one of the 5 pre-historic Pinnacle Hills: Cobbs, Pinnacle, Highland and Mount Hope, plus Oak Hill which is now the University of Rochester’s campus.

 15. Lehigh Valley Trail